SherryLiu3670/MLops_2025_group8/README.md

 ## Model

 We intend to perform an image classification task on the food data using some type of CNN.
-We expect to be try different models such as ResNet and VGG
+We expect to be try different models such as ResNet and VGG, and use the best one.